MykolaPinchuk/spg_stocks/.ipynb_checkpoints/README-checkpoint.md

 ---- cloud storage for data and performance evalutaion logs
 ---- daily Cloud Function/ Cloud Schedulers to download one day of data and to run performance evale evaluation
 - v1.0: add dashboard with performance evaluation
-- v1.5: add model retraining every week
+- v1.5: add model retraining every week (did not implement)
 - v2.0: store data in BigQuery. add dashboard for feature distribution and train-serving skew
-- v2.5: create performance-related alerts
+- v2.5: create performance-related alerts (did not implement)

 Notes:
 - when building v0.1 relying on the standard project dev/prod pipeline, need to do pip install --upgrade google-cloud-storage to make main.py work